Does Doing Your Own Oil Change Void Your Warranty?

 Updated:

-What Will Void My Warranty on My Car?
+What Will Void My Car’s Warranty?

 Will Not Using Synthetic Oil Void Warranty?